Michigan Motorcycle – What is the required Safety Gear

 There are three primary types of Motorcycle helmets:

 - The full-face gives the most head protection since it covers all of the head and face.
 This design has a flip-up face shield that protects the eyes.

 - Three-quarter helmet affords riders good head protection and is constructed with the same basic components but doesn’t offer the face and chin protection of full-face helmets.
 It is advisable to wear an approved face shield or goggles with this type of helmet.

 - Half helmets provide the least amount of protection.

-No matter which type you choose make sure you get the most protection from your helmet, that it meets U. S. Department of Transportation and state standards, that it fits snugly all the way around and that it has no obvious defects such as cracks, loose padding or frayed straps.
+No matter which type you choose, make sure you get the most protection from your helmet, that it meets U. S. Department of Transportation and state standards, that it fits tight all the way around and that it has no visible defects such as cracks, loose padding or frayed straps.

 Motorcycle Eye and face protection

 Wind, dust, dirt, rain, insects, and debris was thrown up by other vehicles…you can protect yourself from these by wearing a face shield.
 A plastic shatter-resistant one will also help protect your face in the event of an accident.
 And goggles will protect your eyes if you’re not wearing a face shield.

 To be effective, your eye and face protection must: